David Douglas (botanist): Death

 Douglas died under mysterious circumstances while climbing Mauna Kea in Hawaii at the age of 35 in 1834.
 He apparently fell into a pit trap where he was mauled to death by a bull.
 He was last seen alive at the hut of Englishman Edward "Ned" Gurney, a bullock hunter and escaped convict.
 Gurney was suspected in Douglas's death, as Douglas was said to have been carrying more money than Gurney subsequently delivered with the body; others suggested he might have been robbed and murdered by two native Hawaiians.
 However, no evidence was found to contradict Gurney's story.

-Douglas was buried in an unmarked common grave near Mission House in Honolulu, Hawaii.
-Later, in 1856, a marker was erected on an outside wall at Kawaiahaʻo Church (Kawaiahao Church Cemetery).
+In 1856, a marker to Douglas was erected on an outside wall at Kawaiahaʻo Church (Kawaiahao Church Cemetery).
 A monument was built, at the spot where Douglas died, by members of the Hilo Burns Society, including David McHattie Forbes.
 It is called Ka lua kauka ("Doctor's Pit" in the Hawaiian language), off Mānā Road on the Island of Hawaiʻi (19°53′17″N 155°20′17″W).
 A small stand of Douglas fir trees has been planted there.

 Legacy

 Although the common name "Douglas fir" refers to him, the tree's scientific name, Pseudotsuga menziesii, honours a rival botanist, Archibald Menzies.
 Several Hawaiian plants were named after him in earlier taxonomies, such as Pandanus tectorius known in Hawaiian as hala, sometimes given the name Pandanus douglasii.
 A species of "horned toad", Phrynosoma douglasii, is named in honor of David Douglas.
 Over eighty species of plants and animals have douglasii in their scientific names, in his honour.
 He introduced several hundred plants to Great Britain and hence to Europe.
 There is a memorial to David Douglas in his birthplace of Scone.
 David Douglas High School and the David Douglas School District in Portland, Oregon are named after him.
 Remnants of a greenhouse built by David Douglas can be seen in Wood Street Village, Surrey.

 In Vancouver, Washington, he is remembered via David Douglas Park which was used during World War II as interim housing for the Kaiser Shipyard workers living in little silver trailers, giving the area the brief nickname during the era of "Trailer Terrace Park."

 The David Douglas Chapter of Daughters of the American Revolution was founded in Redmond, Washington in 1981.

-The actor Alvy Moore, prior to his role as county agent Hank Kimball on the CBS situation comedy series, Green Acres, was cast as Douglas in the 1962 episode, "The Grass Man," of the syndicated television anthology series, Death Valley Days, hosted by Stanley Andrews.
-Keenan Wynn co-starred as Douglas's friend, Josh Tavers.
-Iron Eyes Cody played an Indian chief who threatens to kill Douglas and Tavers.
+The actor Alvy Moore was cast as Douglas in the 1962 episode "The Grass Man" of the television series Death Valley Days.